 Protozoans: Waterborne Cysts

-On of the most common types of microorgamisms are Waterborne cysts.
+One of the most common types of microorgamisms are waterborne cysts.

 When even a few cysts are consumed, they enter the small intestine, where they excyst, or ""hatch,"" and can multiply into millions of protozoa.
 Giardiasis and Cryptosporidiosis are flu-like illnesses with symptoms involving persistent diarrhea, nausea, abdominal cramps, weight loss and sometimes dehydration.